NASA-AMMOS/3DTilesRendererJS/src/r3f/README.md

 	// if false then "update" is not called enabled={ true }

-	// pass properties to apply to the tile set root object group={ {
+	// pass properties to apply to the tileset root object group={ {
 		position: [ 0, 10, 0 ],
 		rotation: [ Math.PI / 2, 0, 0 ],